agata-anastazja/CV/README.md

 ## My skills

+**Learning**
+I have a curious mind and I like to make informed decisions, I think learning is the single most important skill as a programmer.
+So on top of Ruby, Rails and Javascript, I decided to pick up new languages and frameworks: Clojure and Node.js in which I had a working knowledge within a 5 days.

 **Leadership**
 Both the practice project and the final project I worked on were my ideas brought to life by my short presentations at brainstorming sessions and excellent, clear vision.
 Now, did anyone see my glasses?